From: Raevenflyte

 Date: 07-14-2005, 05:49 AM (5 of 8)

+You are on the right track.
+The couple of stitches across the corner really works for me along with careful trimming of excess fabric in the seam allowances.
 This tip of Mary and the tip of pressing the seam open are working for me very well (I have five sisters and supply them with burps) When I turn them inside out and they still don't like good, (due to the choice of tissu and or being lazy with sewing) I use a bias band.
+With kind regards,

 User: fronno